52North/wpsclient4arcgis/README.md

 Changes since last release
   * New features
-    * Support for ArcGIS for Desktop 10.4
+ 	* Support for ArcGIS for Desktop 10.6
-    * Add uninstaller to add/remove software
-    * Client works with ArcMap Quick Export Tool
-    * Improved download handling

-  * Changes
+ 	* Support for the WPS standard version 2.0
-    * Change of license to Apache 2
+	* Use of wps-client-lib version 1.0.0

-  * Fixed issues
-    * Cleaned up project
-    * Fixed checkstyle and dependency issues

 ## Quick Start

-Get the latest Version here: [WPS Client for ArcGIS 1.2.0 Installer](http://52north.org/downloads/send/128-extensibleclient/506-wps-arcmap-client-1-2-0-setup-xe)
+Get the latest Version here: [WPS Client for ArcGIS 1.3.0 Installer](https://52north.org/delivery/WPSClient4ArcGIS/52n-Extensible-WPS-ArcMap-Client-1.3.0-Setup.exe)

 ## User guide/tutorial